Holly Sutton-Scorpio: 1992–1993

-2006–2022
+2006–2020

 Robert would turn up alive and well in 2006 which drew Holly back to town.
 She briefly returned in February 2006 demanding a huge payout for the antidote for a mutant strain of encephalitis while infected several residents of Port Charles.
 She claimed it was her extreme hurt and anger over Robert really being alive all these years and not telling anyone that drove her to her actions.
 Holly returned again that May.
 Holly was last seen briefly the following June while taking a bubble bath, calling Luke to lead him on a wild goose chase.

 Holly reappeared on May 15, 2009 to shed light on the question of whether new arrival Ethan Lovett is her son — and whether Luke or Robert may be the father.
 She confirms she is Ethan's mother and initially reveals Robert is his father on May 22, 2009.
-After Robert's daughter Robin tells Ethan that Robert was in Port Charles and not with Holly when Ethan would have been conceived, Holly confesses to Luke on May 29, 2009 Ethan is in fact his son.
+After Robert's daughter Robin tells Ethan that Robert was in Port Charles and not with Holly when Ethan would have been conceived, Holly confesses to Luke on May 29, 2009, Ethan is in fact his son.
 Both Luke and Ethan are angry with Holly.
 She makes peace with them on June 2, 2009.

 Holly returned to town again in February 2012 just as Helena Cassadine is about to shoot and kill Ethan.
 Holly confesses that she lied about Ethan's paternity, revealing that Robert is in fact his father, not Luke.
 She then confesses her love to Luke and that she merely fabricated the DNA results to make her own wishes true.
 She later confessed that she made it up (and that Ethan is really Luke's son) to protect Ethan's life and that she was asked to come to town by Luke.

 Holly left town with Robert to hunt down and protect Ethan from Helena's plot.
 It was later revealed that Holly had reconciled with Robert.
-On January 9, 2013 Anna mentioned that Holly was in Switzerland looking after Robert, who was in a coma after being injected by a drug.
+On January 9, 2013, Anna mentioned that Holly was in Switzerland looking after Robert, who was in a coma after being injected with a drug.
 Holly came to visit Robert while Anna and Duke dealt with Faison.
 Holly later phoned Mac at the Floating Rib to let him know of Robert's unchanged condition.
 In 2013 Holly help Luke in his plan to find Jerry Jacks to save his life.